Pope Leo X: War of Urbino

-Leo had intended his younger brother Giuliano and his nephew Lorenzo for brilliant secular careers.
-He had named them Roman patricians; the latter he had placed in charge of Florence; the former, for whom he planned to carve out a kingdom in central Italy of Parma, Piacenza, Ferrara and Urbino, he had taken with himself to Rome and married to Filiberta of Savoy.
+Leo made his younger brother Giuliano and his nephew Lorenzo Roman patricians, intending that both should have brilliant secular careers.
+Lorenzo was placed in charge of Florence, while Leo took Giuliano to Rome and married him to Filiberta of Savoy; the pope planned to carve out a kingdom for his brother in central Italy, encompassing Parma, Piacenza, Ferrara and Urbino.

-The death of Giuliano in March 1516, however, caused the pope to transfer his ambitions to Lorenzo.
-At the very time (December 1516) that peace between France, Spain, Venice and the Empire seemed to give some promise of a Christendom united against the Turks, Leo obtained 150,000 ducats towards the expenses of the expedition from Henry VIII of England, in return for which he entered the imperial league of Spain and England against France.
+When Giuliano died in March 1516, Leo focused his ambitions on Lorenzo.
+When, in 1516, Leo declared the forfeiture of the Duchy of Urbino from Francesco Maria della Rovere, who he considered disloyal, the title Duke of Urbino transferred to Lorenzo.
+Francesco Maria fled to relatives Mantua in August of that year.
+In January of 1517 Francesco Maria attempted to reoccupy Urbino in a war that lasted eight months.

 The war lasted from February to September 1517 and ended with the expulsion of the duke and the triumph of Lorenzo; but it revived the policy of Alexander VI, increased brigandage and anarchy in the Papal States, hindered the preparations for a crusade and wrecked the papal finances.
 Francesco Guicciardini reckoned the cost of the war to Leo at the sum of 800,000 ducats.
 Ultimately, however, Lorenzo was confirmed as the new duke of Urbino.